andrepxx/location-visualizer/README.md

 ## Integration with a map service like OpenStreetMaps

 This software can use data from sources of map data, like the OpenStreetMaps project (OSM), to plot location data overlaid on an actual map.
 However, since OpenStreetMaps is a free service running on donated ressources, access to the map data is rather slow for "third-party" users (i. e. everything but the "official" openstreetmaps.org map viewer).
-When OSM integration is enabled on both server and client side, the server will only generate a response after all map data required to display the current viewport has been fetched from OSM, which will make the application unresponsive until a significant amount of data has been replicated to the server's local cache.
+When OSM integration is enabled on both server and client side, the application may become slow / unresponsive until a significant amount of data has been replicated to the server's local cache.
 In addition, we do not want to place an unnecessary burden on OSM servers.
 Therefore, OSM integration is disabled via the configuration file when you download this software, and we strongly suggest that you keep it disabled unless you actually **need** it.

 To enable integration with a map service, open the `config/config.json` file and replace the entry `"UseMap": false,` with `"UseMap": true,`.
 Then enter the URL of the map server to use, making use of the placeholders `${z}`, `${x}` and `${y}` for zoom level, X and Y coordinate of the map tile, respectively.